Meeting Code of Conduct

 The Local Organizing Committee (LOC) have provided the option of child care at the venue and a lactation room is organised and will be marked on the map.
 Guidelines given to presenters encourage them to use color palettes and fonts that are suitable for color blind and dyslexic participants.
 Social platforms with a dedicated hashtag help people to follow essential parts of the discussions through this meeting's hashtag which is #lsst2019.
 Participants are advised to be mindful and respectful of cultural differences between the participants.
 Many countries with very different cultural backgrounds are represented at our meeting, and it is every participant’s duty to make sure everybody feels welcome in our society.

 The LSST2019 organizers firmly reject all kinds of abusive behaviour.
 The organisers have worked towards providing a welcoming, safe environment that encourages the free expression and exchange of ideas of all the participants.
 Every attendee is expected to make their individual contribution towards a respectful and inclusive meeting climate.
 Any discriminatory behaviour against colleagues on any basis, such as gender, gender identity, race, ethnic background, national origin, religion, political affiliation, age, marital status, sexual orientation, disabilities or any other reason will not be tolerated during any LSST event.
 All participants have agreed to abide by the AURA standards of workplace conduct at the time of registration.
 Read policy here.

-Dealing with bullying, harassment or aggression at LSST2019
+Reporting bullying, harassment or aggression at LSST2019

 The LSST2019 Program Organising Commitee (POC) have appointed Ranpal Gill (rgill at lsst dot org) to act as the designated contact person for reporting instances of bullying, harassment or aggression.